Rick's Free Auto Repair Advice

 Operates compressor clutch at 47-psi, prevents compressor clutch operation at less than 25–psi

 Step 4: No power at the AC compressor clutch connector.
-Is system pressure to high?
+Is the system pressure too high?

 The High-Pressure Cutout Switch prevents system damage due to excessive pressure.
 It disables the compressor clutch when pressure exceeds the set point and allows the compressor clutch to re-engage when the pressure drops below the reset point.
 The high-pressure cutoff switch is mounted on or near the receiver dryer.